sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

 These are the metadata definitions available in the editor and the format in which these metadata definitions are stored in the editor.
 Just to brief on some of these:

-  - **`CreateService.action`**: This action binds the OData service to your application.

-  - **`OpenService.action`**: This action allows your application to see the data within the OData service.
+  - **`InitializeOnline.action`**: This action initializes the application data service .

-  - **`CreateOpenService Success & Failure Message action`**: Here are some messages showing up in the app on a successful or failure of application data service initialization.
+  - **`InitializeOnline Success & Failure Message action`**: Here are some messages showing up in the app on a successful or failure of application data service initialization.

   - **`Main.page`**: This is the first page of your Mobile Development Kit application that is shown.
 For this application we will use this as a launching page to get to application functionality.
 We will add the logout action to this page.